tobiasGuta/xssattack/README.md

 Concurrent Execution: Tests are performed in parallel using Python’s concurrent.futures to speed up the process.
 Custom Payloads: Supports custom payloads loaded from a file.
 HTML Report Generation: Compiles the results into an HTML report with a styled table that lists payloads that triggered alerts.
-Automatic Report Opening: The generated report is automatically opened in Firefox for quick review.
+Automatic Report Opening: The generated report is automatically opened in Firefox(linux) or google chrome(windows)for quick review.

 # Reqiurements